 The first-year results of DiRECT are expected to be announced later this year, providing the vital evidence we need to understand the effectiveness and biology behind the low-calorie diet.

 Alongside this, Glasgow scientists, including DiRECT co-lead Professor Mike Lean, are calling for more clarity around Type 2 diabetes remission in the British Medical Journal.
 They believe that greater awareness of remission, alongside better documentation and surveillance by healthcare professionals is needed.

 Dr Elizabeth Robertson, Director of Research at Diabetes UK, said:

 “The ability to put Type 2 diabetes into remission could be transformative for millions of people around the world, and evidence is building to suggest that it’s possible.
 In the meantime, we need to ensure that those who do achieve remission are recognised in the right way and receive the right care.

 “Diabetes UK is funding crucial research to find out how to put Type 2 diabetes into remission, who might benefit and whether it’s effective for the long term.”

 Diabetes UK has committed over £2.5 million to the DiRECT trial.
 Our

-DiRECT study has more information about low calorie diets and Type 2 diabetes remission.
+Research spotlight on the DiRECT study has more information about low-calorie diets and Type 2 diabetes remission.